sonatype-nexus-community/oysteR/docs/RELEASING.md

 Prepare the release
 -------------------

-  The following steps were required to prepare a release using R Studio.
+  The following steps prepare a release using [R Studio](https://rstudio.com/products/rstudio/download/#download).
   1. From the R Studio `Build` menu, select `Install and Restart`.
   2. From the R Studio `Build` menu, select `Check Package`.

-  The following steps were required to prepare a releash to CRAN using a Mac.
-(Currently using branch: `CRANTryTwo`)
+  The following steps prepare a release via CLI on a Mac.

   1. Install R.